 - Log on to the DMS console.
 Submit tickets to apply for permissions on the instance, the database, and the table that you want to manage.
 For more information, see Permission management.

 - After your tickets are approved, go to the SQLConsole of the database.
 In the code editor, write an SQL statement and click Execute.
 The returned data is displayed as a table below the code editor.
 You can edit the returned data in the table.
-For more information, see Data query and Cross-database query.
+For more information, see SQL console and Cross-database query.

 - Submit tickets to perform operations on data, such as change, import, or export operations.
-For more information, see Common data change and Data export.
+For more information, see Common data change, Import data and Data export.

 Features that are supported for common users